sjbennett123/polarlarp/content/background/bloody_fist.md

 The banner of the fist is consecrated with the blood of the orcs that bear it into battle.
 When a great victory is had the most powerful warriors are sacrificed by the shamans and their spirits are imbued in the banners.
 This is not a punishment of any sort it is a great reward to be with their brothers offering strength forevermore.
 Before every meal the orcs give an offering to thier fallen brothers by pouring one out at the banner of the fist.

 When the Bloody Fist enters battle, the banner of the Blood Fist is planted in the ground.
 By channeling the trapped spirit within the banner the warriors within 10 Feet of the banner can receive **The Blessing of he Bloody Fist**.
 The Bloody Fist are known to defend the Banner fiercely and not be drawn away unless provoked.
 Tactically they stay near the banner and their Casters but can be provoked with rage or killing blows of their fallen brothers in arms to break ranks sometimes.
-The banner can be destroyed on a 15 count of Counted Action of “I destroy the Banner 1.....”
+The banner can be destroyed on a 15 count Counted Action of “I destroy the Banner 1.....”.

-##

 **Blessing of the Bloody Fist**: All Bloody Fist Urak-hai within 10 Feet of the Banner.

-- swing an additional 5 damage on weapons
+- Swing an additional 5 damage on weapons.
-- can regenerate 20 Body on a 5 Count of “I drink your blood...
-X” and
+- Regenerate 20 Body on a 5 Count of “I drink your blood...
+X”.
-- may rip from binding as per Rip From Binding Strong trait an unlimited number of times
+- Rip from binding as per **Rip From Binding** Strong Trait an unlimited number of times.

 ## The Ritual of the Fire Drakes

 ![fire_drake_masks.jpg](/fire_drake_masks.jpg)

-They are Greenish/red Fire Drakes.
-They are from the flame plane.
-They are morphed into Draconic looking figures cause the ritual from Rygalius/Black Shadow.

-They are just incredibly destructive and follow who summoned them to complete their taste or scorching things.
-They breath a fire that will actually burn Stonewood cause it’s magic dragon stuff
+They are Greenish/red Fire Drakes from the flame plane.
+They are morphed into Draconic looking figures cause the ritual from the Black Shadow.
+They are incredibly destructive and follow who summoned them to complete their taste or scorching things.
+They breathe a fire that will actually burn Stonewood.
+They are Fast Moving and do not speak just grunt and growl.

-Fast Moving

-Do not speak just grunt and growl

 ## Fear of the Black Shadow